self-acceptance in retirement

 “Who You Are” and Retirement Self-Identification

 We all play roles in our careers.
-Some find giving up the Dr. title difficult, but it really wasn’t for me.
+Some find giving up the Dr. title difficult, but it wasn’t for me.

-This is a blog about money and while money is important, folks who read this blog have oversaved and mostly figured out the money part.
+This is a blog about money, and while money is important, folks who read this blog have oversaved and mostly figured out the money part.

 Who are you in retirement?
 How do you find your retirement self-identity?